 The brake caliper receives its energy from the hydraulic system which is activated as soon as you press the brake.
 The master cylinder uses brake fluid to build pressure which forces a piston to move and create a force to restrict your car’s movement.

-Bad Brake Caliper Symptoms
+Signs of a Bad Brake Caliper

 As time passes, the brake calipers age and lose their performance.
 The biggest reason behind this loss in performance is heat caused by friction.
 After all, the brake calipers are made of metal, so they feel the heat the most out of all the other braking components.
 When they do fail, they start to create a number of problems for the driver and the car, which are easily noticeable.